yumiweidemao/ECE445-Repo/notebooks/jonathan/README.md

 ## 11/6 - 11/12

-Soldered:
+-Soldered:
-  power system
+ - power system
-    Had issues with LM317, resistor values over 1k ohms skew calculations for output voltage Had to trial and error our resistors to get voltage within spec for MCU H-Bridge
+  -  Had issues with LM317, resistor values over 1k ohms skew calculations for output voltage
+   - Had to trial and error our resistors to get voltage within spec for MCU -H-Bridge
-    Accidentally tested board with power before finishing soldering.
-Shorted 5V and GND ESP32
+   - Accidentally tested board with power before finishing soldering.
+Shorted 5V and GND -ESP32

-Decided to give up on USB to UART Bridge
+-Decided to give up on USB to UART Bridge

 ## 11/13 - 11/19